This is a repost of my Goodreads blog: On the term Bodice Ripper.

 The term bodice ripper was coined in the 1970s when the romance genre, in its current incarnation, was taking off.
 At that time print-runs were determined by preorders from sales reps who bought by cover.
 The sales reps were men.
 It turned out they ordered more books when the covers had busty women, the bustier the better.
 The covers depicted what was called the clinch.
 It featured long waving locks and lots of skin, and that was just Fabio.
 Initially the sales reps drove the design of the covers to feature bodices that, if they weren’t exactly ripped, were at least skimpy enough for the heroine to be falling out of.

 The buyers of these paperbacks – mostly women – pushed back.
 They didn’t like the covers because they didn’t remotely have anything to do with what went on in the book.
-The readers were less annoyed by the heroine’s cup size on the cover and more irritated when the hair color was wrong.
-They complained to publishers and got what they wanted.
-By the 1980s the covers were more representative of the content of the book and were more likely to feature flowers than clinches.
+The readers were less annoyed by the heroine’s cup size and more irritated when the hair color was wrong.
+Eventually they complained to publishers and got what they wanted.
+By the 1990s the covers were more representative of the content of the book and were more likely to feature flowers than clinches.

 What are the possibilities?